No niche is too small if it’s yours.— Seth Godin

 Are Trends Good Things or Bad Things?

 This question is from Quora, “What did Picasso mean when he joked “good artists copy, great artists steal”?
-Did he really say this, or did someone else say it?”
-This is an excerpt from a great answer to it:
+Did he say this, or did someone else say it?”
+This line is an excerpt from a great answer to it:

 Whether this quote is from Picasso or merely attributed to him doesn’t make much difference.
 The underlying meaning of the message is the same either way.